nyjackson/SBA-307/README.md

 - HTML and CSS

 ## HTML Pages ##
+All pages are located in the "pages" folder in SBA-307
 ### about.html ###
 Description about the site and its purpose.
 Featuers a brief introduction, gif, p, footer, and nav.
 Accessible via the "About" in the navbar.
 ### accountLogin.html ###